Child sexual abuse includes:

 - forcing, coercing or persuading a child to engage in any type of sexual act.

 - non-contact acts such as exhibitionism, exposure to pornography, voyeurism, and communicating in a sexual manner by phone or internet.

 3 out of 4 children who have been sexually assaulted were victimized by someone they knew well.

 Emotional and mental health problems are often the first consequence and sign of child sexual abuse.

-- Children who are sexually abused are at significantly greater risk for later posttraumatic stress and other anxiety symptoms depression and suicide attempts.
+- Children who are sexually abused are at significantly greater risk for developing PTSD, anxiety, depression, and suicidal thoughts.

 Susan B. Anthony Project staff can help you and support children and their parents through this process.

 Facts and statistics on children and sexual assault (from U.S. Department of Health and Human Services’ Children’s Bureau report Child Maltreatment, 2010).

 - 1 in 5 girls and 1 in 20 boys is a victim of child sexual abuse.